GrailPay/api-reference-app/readme.md

     ```
    After executing the above commands, you will see the uuids of the businesses created.
 Use these uuids in the next step.

 3. Create a transaction between the two businesses.

     ```
     python grailpay.py transaction:create {payer_business_uuid} {payee_business_uuid} {amount}
     ```
    Replace {payer_business_uuid} and {payee_business_uuid} with the uuids of the businesses created in the previous step.
 Replace {amount} with the amount of the transaction in cents.

+4. Fetch the details of the transaction.

+    ```
+    python grailpay.py transaction:fetch {transaction_uuid}
+    ```
+   Replace {transaction_uuid} with the uuid of the transaction created in the previous step to see the details of the transaction.

+5. Observers the webhook notifications.

+    Check the log of your webhook url to see the transaction event notifications.

+    You can read about the events here: [GrailPay Webhooks](https://docs.grailpay.com/docs/webhooks)